-The first phase of the Interchange Project includes preparatory work and construction of a portion of the interchange between I-95 and the Turnpike Mainline, including northbound I-95 to the eastbound Turnpike Mainline and westbound Turnpike Mainline to southbound I-95, and is currently under construction.
-This phase included construction of a new mainline toll plaza and a cashless tolling plaza westbound, both of which opened in January 2016.
-This first phase of the Interchange Project is expected to be completed and open to traffic in the fall of 2018.
-The second phase will include the completion of the reconstruction and widening of the remaining interchange connectors.
+The first phase of the Interchange Project included preparatory work and construction of a portion of the interchange between I-95 and the Turnpike Mainline, including northbound I-95 to the eastbound Turnpike Mainline and westbound Turnpike Mainline to southbound I-95.
+This phase included construction of a new mainline toll plaza and a cashless tolling plaza westbound, which opened in January 2016.
+This first phase of the Interchange Project was completed and open to traffic in September 2018.
+The portion of the Turnpike Mainline from the Interchange Project eastward to the Delaware River Bridge in Bucks County has been redesignated as Interstate 95.
+The second phase of the Interchange Project will include the completion of the reconstruction and widening of the remaining interchange connectors.
 The third phase will be the construction of a new wider bridge over the Delaware River, replacing the existing bridge.
+Funding for construction of the first phase was included in the Capital Plan.
+Funding for the second and third phases is not included in the Capital Plan.

-The above paragraphs describe the changes in capital assets occurring during the fiscal years ended May 31, 2018 and 2017.
-Please refer to the capital assets section in the notes to the financial statements (Note 5) for more detailed capital asset schedules.
+The above paragraphs describe the changes in capital assets occurring during the fiscal years ended May 31, 2019 and 2018.
+Please refer to the capital assets section in the notes to the financial statements (Note 5) for schedules summarizing changes in capital assets.

-A Component Unit of the Commonwealth of Pennsylvania Management's Discussion and Analysis (continued) May 31, 2018
+A Component Unit of the Commonwealth of Pennsylvania Management's Discussion and Analysis (Unaudited) (continued) May 31, 2019